By Cambodia specialist Gareth

-Tonle Sap is distinguished from other lakes as the water flowing out reverses direction when there is heavy snowmelt from the Himalayas.
+Tonle Sap is distinguished from other lakes as the water flowing out reverses direction when there is heavy snowmelt from the Himalaya.
 This phenomenon bloats the lake to almost six times its dry-season size.

 The best time for bird-watching is in the dry season from March to June, and the Prek Toal Biosphere is the place to head for.

 The villages are less photogenic at this time of year, being marooned on the dry lakebed, but you’ll have a better chance of seeing water birds like the spot-billed pelican, lesser adjutant and black headed ibis.